Python Overview

 Custom Documents

-The endpoint to use must also be set, this is done in the endpoint_name argument of the parse method:
+The endpoint to use must be created beforehands and subsequently passed to the endpoint argument of the parse method:

 This is because the CustomV1 class is enough to handle the return processing, but the actual endpoint needs to be specified.